maelfabien/maelfabien.github.io/_posts/2019-3-20-xception.md

     return x
 ```

-This quite simple architecture leads to 17'590'553 trainable parameters.
+This architecture leads to a limited number of trainable parameters compared to an equivalent depth in classical convolutions.

 We can build the model :